 Sir Peter Jackson chairs the 14-18 Aviation Heritage Trust, a group of passionate aviation enthusiasts who manage the extensive collection.

-Visitors to Omaka Aviation Heritage Centre who want a taste of the real thing can embark on a vintage joy flight.
+Visitors to Omaka Aviation Heritage Centre who want a taste of the real thing can embark on a vintage joy flight in one of several planes.
 The Boeing Stearman airplane is configured with three seats so that couples can travel together in the front cockpit and share the experience and beauty of flying over New Zealand's premier wine-growing region.

 Aviation in New Zealand